I don't often call recipes perfect, but these oatmeal cookies are soft, chewy, and warmly spiced—everything a good oatmeal raisin cookie should be.

 - Combine the flour, baking soda, baking powder, salt, and cinnamon in a large bowl.
 In a separate bowl, whisk together the melted coconut oil, sugar, whole egg, egg yolk, and vanilla, whisking vigorously.

-- Scoop into 20 tablespoon-sized balls and roll lightly in barely damp hands to make them round.
+- Use a cookie scoop to divide the dough into 20 tablespoon-sized balls.
+Roll lightly in barely damp hands to make them round.
 Spread out onto the prepared baking sheets and bake until puffed, golden, and a touch underbaked-looking, 10 to 11 minutes.
 Let cool on the pans for 5 minutes before transferring to a wire rack to cool completely.